github/catalyst/docs/_guide/your-first-component.md

 Remember!
 A class name _must_ include at least two CamelCased words (not including the `Element` suffix).
 One-word elements will raise exceptions.
 Example of good names: `UserListElement`, `SubTaskElement`, `PagerContainerElement`
 {% endcapture %}{% include callout.md %}

-{% capture callout %}
-When using build tools, some JavaScript minifiers might modify the class name that Catalyst relies on.
-A best-practice is to allow classnames that end with `Element`.
-In particular, for Terser, you can use the following config: `{ keep_classnames: /Element$/ }`
-{% endcapture %}{% include callout.md %}

 ### What does `@controller` do?